adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 Origin: attacker.com
 ```

-After sending the above request if server responds with
+After sending the above request if server responds with the following response, Its also a vulnerable to CORS Misconfigration issue.

 ```
 💡 Access-Control-Allow-Origin: attacker.com